 IRREGULAR STUDENTS (Candidates for certificate).
 Applicants who lack the prerequisite college degrees are eligible for enrollment as irregular students.
 Students in this classification are enrolled in the same course of study as regular students and are entitled to a certificate without degree upon completion of the four-year course.
 Only a very limited number of irregular students are enrolled each year in the entering class, and admission is on a strict selective basis.
 Continuation as a student is dependent upon the achievement of a satisfactory grade standing.
 Qualifications considered include maturity, educational background, experience, and promise.
-Normally, irregular students must be at least twenty-five years of age, and preference is given those who have the best educational background.
+Normally, irregular students must be at least twentyfive years of age, and preference is given those who have the best educational background.
 It is necessary to maintain a full course of study leading to graduation and make satisfactory progress to remain in this classification.
 Irregular students are given dormitory or apartment space and student employment only after regular students are accommodated.
+SPECIAL STUDENTS.
+Students who are not eligible for classification as regular or irregular students may make application for enrollment as special students.
+This classification is intended principally for local pastors who desire to enroll for special courses of study.
+Missionaries on furlough are encouraged to make application under this classification if not eligible for any other.
+The Admissions Committee is empowered to enroll other than local pastors and missionaries as special students when, in its judgment, unusual circumstances justify consideration of the applicant as a special case.
+Students in this classification are limited to a total of two years of seminary work.
+Application for admission as a special student follows the same procedure as that of an irregular student.
+Special students are given dormitory or apartment space and student employment only after regular and irregular students are accommodated.
+Under this classification students cannot hold office nor committee chairmanship in the student body.